Cozonac: Ingredients and preparation

 Cozonac is a sweet bread, into which milk, yeast, eggs, sugar, butter, and other ingredients are mixed together and allowed to rise before baking.
 In Bulgaria, the kozunak is prepared by adding lemon zest to the dough mixture, just as the Romanian version.

 In North Macedonia, kozinjak, also called milibrod, is prepared with sultanas and raisins in the shape of a girl's plated hair, a braid, as derived from the Bulgarian word for hair (коса/kosa).
 In the past, Macedonians would lay upon a straw-pleated mat, called Rogozina (or Ruguzina), which they would place on the ground.

 In Romania, the recipes for trimmings differ rather significantly between regions.
 The dough itself is similar throughout the country; a plain sweet bread made from flour, eggs, milk, butter, sugar and salt.
 However, depending on the region, one may add to it any of the following: raisins, grated orange or lemon zest, walnuts or hazelnuts, and vanilla or rum flavor.
 Cozonac may also be sprinkled with poppy seeds on top.

-Other styles dictate the use of a filling, usually a ground walnut mixture with ground poppy seeds, cocoa powder, rum essence, or raisins.
+Other styles more akin to the poppy seed roll dictate the use of a generous filling, taking up as much as half the product's volume, usually a ground poppy seeds and sugar mixture or ground walnut and sugar mixture, with optional cocoa powder, rum essence or raisins.
 The dough is rolled flat with a pin, the filling is spread and the whole is rolled back into a shape vaguely resembling a pinwheel.
 In the baked product, the filling forms a swirl adding to the character of the bread.